2vg/hc/README.md

 **H**oliday **C**hecker

-A tiny rust script that handles whether today is a holiday or not.
+A tiny rust script that handles whether today is a holiday or not, but for *JP*.

 ## description